1993 Land Rover Discovery

 go in two wheel drive and when i try to the fro...

 |Engine size - Displacement - Engine capacity:||3500 cm3|

 |Transmission Gearbox - Number of speeds:||Manual|

 |Drive wheels - Traction - Drivetrain:||4WD|

 |Price (out of date):||$7050|

-1993 LAND Rover Discovery specs, Engine size 3500cm3, Fuel type Gasoline, Transmission Gearbox Manual
+1993 Land Rover Discovery specs, Engine size 3500cm3, Fuel type Gasoline, Drive wheels 4WD, Transmission Gearbox Manual

 The Discovery was introduced into the United Kingdom in 1989.
 The company code-named the vehicle "Project Jay", and came close to calling it either "Highlander" or "Prairie Rover" until the decision was made to improve the overall branding strategy, eventually leading to the Land Rover name becoming detached from any specific model (at the launch of the "Defender" name.)
 The new model was based on the chassis and drivetrain of the more upmarket Range Rover, but with a lower price aimed at a larger market segment and intended to compete with Japanese offerings.